✅ Who this guide is for:

 In this Guide:

-1. All 12 Nepali Matras at a Glance
+1. How to Learn Nepali Matras: All 12 at a Glance?

 Here is the complete list of matras, showing the vowel they represent, the matra symbol, and an example with the consonant क (Ka):